Carbon capture technologies

 Adsorption technologies, unlike absorption, use solids like carbon, zeolites, or metal-organic frameworks (MOFs) with amine functional groups to adsorb CO₂ at low temperatures, or calcium looping with lime-based sorbents at high temperatures (600-900°C).
 Low-temperature processes are often limited by low cyclic loading, rapid sorbent deactivation, and scaling difficulties, while high-temperature calcium looping requires heavy boiler integration, making it unsuitable for retrofits but viable for cement kilns where spent sorbent can be reused.
 Current research focuses on improving sorbent durability and process scalability, limiting their near-term applicability for retrofit projects.

 Membrane technologies separate CO₂ from a flue gas like a sieve.
 Yet, flue gases are often at low pressure, so we need additional compression or vacuum systems to efficiently drive CO₂ through the membrane leading to increased electricity consumption.
 Membrane technologies are also sensitive to dust and other pollutants in the flue gas.
-The technologoly looks promising at pilot-scale, but with low TRL and limited scalability at this point, they are best suited for high-pressure applications than typical post-combustion scenarios, requiring further development to increase efficiency and robustness for broader industrial use.
+The technology looks promising at pilot-scale, but with low TRL and limited scalability at this point, they are best suited for high-pressure applications than typical post-combustion scenarios, requiring further development to increase efficiency and robustness for broader industrial use.

 Cryogenic separation technologies capture CO₂ by cooling flue gas to very low temperatures (below -100°C) to freeze out CO₂, often requiring compression to avoid extreme chilling.
 This energy-intensive process faces challenges with handling flue gas pollutants and the high cost of compression and refrigeration equipment.
 Currently at low TRL, with only small-scale pilot trials conducted, cryogenic separation shows potential but is not yet practical for widespread post-combustion applications.
 Its development lags behind other technologies, and significant advancements are needed to improve energy efficiency and economic feasibility for industrial deployment.